maestoso292/beam/README.md

 # BEAM
 ## How to import project to Android Studio
 1. Download Git
 2. Make sure you've connected to your github account in Android Studio.
+File>Settings>Version Control>Github
 3. Click File>New>Project From Version Control>Github and choose the beam repository
 4. Voilà
 ## Important